 And the base of the zipper should look like this:

-Hand stitch opening in top of sleeping bag closed.
+Hand stitch opening in the top of the sleeping bag closed.

-To finish sleeping bag, hand stitch on crocheted flowers to the front.
+If desired: To finish the sleeping bag, hand stitch on crocheted flowers to the front.

-To make the pillow: Stitch the 3, 3.5″x8″ pieces of fabric together along the 8″ sides.
+To make the pillow, stitch the three 3.5″x8″ pieces of fabric together along the 8″ sides.
 Press seams open